Rajpragur/trippr/README.md

 ## Run the Project

 ### Backend (Node.js)
+- **Make sure node.js and npm are installed**.
+You can check Node.js version through *node -v* and NPM version through *npm -v* in your terminal.
 - Run node app.js in terminal           (Make sure you are in the /trippr/ directory while running it)

 ### Frontend (index.html)